Frustration-induced quantum spin liquid behavior in the $s=$1/2 random-bond Heisenberg antiferromagnet on the zigzag chain: Summary

 Both the ground-state and finite-temperature properties of the random-bond $s=1/2$ $J_1$-$J_2$ Heisenberg model on the 1D chain were investigated by means of the ED, DMRG, and Hams--de Raedt methods.
 The ground-state phase diagram was constructed in the randomness ($\Delta$) versus the frustration ($J_2/J_1$) plane.
 In the phase diagram, we found two types of randomness-induced states, {\it i.e.}, the unfrustrated RS state and the frustrated RS state.
 The former is the conventional RS phase discussed in the literature mainly for the 1D unfrustrated random spin chain \cite{DasguptaMa,MaDasguptaHu,Hirsch,Fisher}.
 The latter, the frustrated RS phase, is essentially equivalent to the one observed in $d\geq 2$-dimensional random frustrated systems, whose existence has not been noticed thus far in 1D systems.
 It is a phase distinct from the large-spin phase discussed in the SDRG literature \cite{FMSDRG-WesterbergL,FMSDRG-WesterbergB,zigzagSDRG-Hoyos}.
 Although the reason why the SDRG method yields a qualitatively different answer for the case of the frustrated RS state is not quite clear, we suspect that the important dynamical element of the frustrated RS state, orphan spins which are mobile exhibiting diffusive motion, can hardly be captured within the standard SDRG scheme, and might be the main cause of the failure.

 Our result may suggest that the nature of the frustrated RS state is robust not only to the details of interactions and lattice types but also to the spatial dimensionality including not only 2D and 3D but also 1D, as long as the system possesses a certain amount of frustration and randomness.
-Together with the results obtained in the previous works \cite{Watanabe,Kawamura,Shimokawa,Uematsu,Uematsu2,Liu-Sandvik,Wu,Uematsu3,KawamuraUematsu}, the frustrated RS state seems to be a highly universal state of quantum magnets, in contrast to the unfrustrated RS state which seems to be rather specific to the 1D unfrustrated system and is destabilized by a small amount of frustration or interchain coupling.
+Together with the results obtained in the previous works \cite{Watanabe,Kawamura,Shimokawa,Uematsu,Uematsu2,Liu-Sandvik,Wu,Uematsu3,KawamuraUematsu}, the frustrated RS state seems to be a highly universal state of quantum magnets, in contrast to the unfrustrated RS state which seems to be rather specific to the 1D unfrustrated system.